aysenursen/Word-Box/README.md

-# my_word_app
+# Word_Box
 learn a word and save this with that app.

-My Word
-My Word is a mobile application built with Dart and Flutter, designed to help users practice their English and Turkish vocabulary through fun and engaging games.
+Word Box is a mobile application built with Dart and Flutter, designed to help users practice their English and Turkish vocabulary through fun and engaging games.
 The app features a variety of functions, such as creating custom vocabulary lists, playing anagram and fill-in-the-blank games, adding example sentences, and customizing the theme.
 It also utilizes shared preferences for storage purposes.

 Features
 Vocabulary Management: Easily add English and Turkish words to create custom vocabulary lists for practice.